AlfrescoArchive/alfresco-anaxes-shipyard/examples/hello-world/README.md

 ![UI](./diagrams/app-ui.png)

 4. To access different keys in the db just change "welcome" to the key you've created and you should be able to see the value set for that key.
+Check out the next steps to find out how you can create a new key.

 ## Accessing the REST API